-Students enrolled in the BA/MS combined program must register for Introduction to Clinical

-Practicum (CODS 4800) in both the fall and spring semesters of their senior year.
+Students enrolled in the BA/MS combined program must register for Introduction to Clinical Practicum (CODS 4800) in both the fall and spring semesters of their senior year.
 This one credit practicum is intended to be a guided experience with a low supervisor to student ratio.
 Students will work in pairs to provide speech and language services to one client in each term.
 Although students will share the clinical contact, paperwork, session responsibilities, and contact hours, more independence will be expected in the spring semester, as directed by the Clinic Manager and the primary undergraduate supervisor.

 Clients will be assigned by the Clinic Manager with recommendations from the primary undergraduate supervisor.
 Children, whose primary diagnosis is articulation delay will be the preferred clients assigned to students enrolled in this practicum.
-Although every attempt will be made to accommodate schedules, the student is encouraged to be as flexible as possible.
+Although every attempt will be made to schedule clients in the predetermined registration times, changes to your registered time may be necessary.
+The student is encouraged to be as flexible as possible.
 It should be noted that practicum must take precedence over any work obligations.
 Work schedules should be arranged after clinical practicum assignments have been made.